SSAE Enrollment Process Overview

 - Student-led school tour

-- After you attend a Meet and Greet informational meeting, you will receive an email from our Registrar with a link to our Pre-Enrollment Application
+- After you attend a Meet and Greet informational meeting, you will receive an email from our Registrar with instructions on filling out the application.

 Step 3.
 Receive Acceptance or Denial Letter